Quantumness certification via non-demolition measurements: Resources for realizing QNDM, and robustness against environmental noise

-In panel a) of Fig.~\ref{fig:QNDM_LGI_comparison_noiseless}, the blue shadowed regions are delineated by the variance associated with the statistical uncertainty of measurements, while the yellow-shaded regions represent the interval of $\omega\tau$ where we are ``statistically certain'' to violate the LGI.
+In panel a) of Fig.~\ref{fig:QNDM_LGI_comparison_noiseless}, the blue shadowed regions are delineated by the variance associated with the statistical uncertainty of measurements, while the yellow-shaded regions represent the interval of $\omega\tau$ where we are ``statistically certain'' not to satisfy the LGI.
 The dashed red curve represents the ideal value of $K$ (i.e., with no statistical uncertainty), while the solid blue curve is the mean value of $K$ averaged over the experimental repetitions.
 In the ideal case, violations of the LGI occur in the ranges $0 \leq \omega \tau \leq \pi/2$ and $3\pi/2 \leq \omega \tau \leq 2\pi$, covering $50\%$ of the total $\omega \tau$ range.
 The presence of measurement statistical uncertainty significantly reduces the confidence interval for the LGI's violation to $38\%$ of the total $\omega\tau$ range~\cite{melegari2025}.

 Panel b) of Fig.~\ref{fig:QNDM_LGI_comparison_noiseless} shows the QNDM quasi-probability density function obtained with $\omega \tau = 1.5$.
 According to the QNDM protocol, we need to take into account many values of $\G$; in this case, we take $0 \leq \lambda \leq 100$ with discretization $\delta\lambda = 1$.
 As we can see from the figure, the negative region of $\Prob_{\rm QNDM}(\Delta)$ around $\Delta=2$ is clearly visible, identifying the presence of quantum effects.
 It turns out that the negative region is visible for any value of $\omega\tau$, albeit in the presence of a measurement statistical uncertainty.
-With these parameters, the QNDM protocol identifies the violation of MR for any $\omega\tau$, requiring a comparable amount of resources to those needed to compute the LG parameter $K$.
-We conclude that, with the same amount of resources, the QNDM always identifies the violation of MR while the LGI fails in about $60\%$ of the cases.
+With these parameters, the QNDM protocol certifies the violation of MRps for any $\omega\tau$, requiring a comparable amount of resources to those needed to compute the LG parameter $K$.
+We conclude that, with the same amount of resources, the QNDM always succeeds while the LGI fails in about $60\%$ of the cases.

 In realistic experiments, we have to take into account also the environmental noise due to the interaction with the external environment, and errors due to the imprecise implementation of the unitary transformations.
 To see how these noise/error sources can affect the computation of both $K = C_{01} + C_{12} - C_{02}$ and the QNDM quasi-probability density function, we run simulations on a 5-qubit IBM quantum processor using the simulator \texttt{FakeBogotaV2}~\cite{qiskit2024}.
 The obtained results are presented in Fig.~\ref{fig:QNDM_LGI_comparison_noise}.